 How We Met

-During the middle of 2020 the pandemic was in full swing, and all of the in-person events we’d normally love to attend went virtual.
-This meant that instead of travelling across North America, we were able to meet all sorts of folks across the continent from our living room.
+During the middle of 2020, the pandemic was in full swing, and all of the in-person events we’d typically love to attend went virtual.
+This meant that instead of travelling across North America, we could meet all sorts of folks across the continent from our living room.

-One of the folks we met was Toni Van Doren, the Manager of Business and Innovation at the Nicolet Area Technical College in Winsconsin.
+One of the folks we met was Toni Van Doren, the Manager of Business and Innovation at the Nicolet Area Technical College in Wisconsin.

 “The community in that part of Wisconsin is special.
-It’s all about building bridges inside of the community, for the benfit of the community.”
+It’s all about building bridges inside the community to benefit the community.”

 -Andrew Button, CEO & Founder, Mashup Lab